 - Support location information exposure to an AF based on the location request.

 - Support determination of GMLC or AMF based on e.g. the QoS requirements from AF, type of the location request.

+NOTE: If the GMLC or AMF are determined based on the QoS requirements and the QoS requirements include Multiple QoS class, the determination of GMLC or AMF is done based on the most stringent (i.e. primary) QoS requirements.

 - Select the serving AMF for a target UE when there is more than one serving AMF.